 If you're an engineering and architecture student, you can join the Navy while you're still in school through the Civil Engineer Collegiate Program (CECP).
 This program offers money towards your degree and regular monthly income that includes food and housing allowances.
 You could earn up to $139,000 (between $2,900 and $5,800 per month), depending on your rank and BAH while in school.
 The national average is $3,900 per month.

 There are no service or drilling requirements while you are still in school, and once you graduate, you’ll be commissioned as a Navy Civil Engineer Corps Officer and begin your professional responsibilities with the Navy.
-For detailed information, click here.
+Learn more about the CECP.

 As a Chaplain Candidate, you'll wear the uniform and receive pay and benefits while on your annual training and not in school.
-Learn more about what it's like to be a Navy Chaplain and to find out whether your graduate program is eligible for the Chaplain Candidate Program and to learn more, contact a recruiter
+Chat with a recruiter to learn more about a Navy Chaplain’s roles and responsibilities and find out whether your graduate program is eligible for the Chaplain Candidate Program.

 If you’re already in or plan to attend medical school, dental school or a qualifying health-care-related postgraduate program, you can join the Navy while you’re still in school through the Health Professions Scholarship Program (HPSP).
 The program pays for tuition, offers monthly living expenses and boasts a potential sign-on bonus.